-NCIPH also participates with the North Carolina Hospital Association and NC Division of Public Health in the North Carolina Community Health Improvement Coalition (NC-CHIC).
+NCIPH also participates with the North Carolina Hospital Association and NC Division of Public Health in the North Carolina Community Health Improvement Collaborative (NC-CHIC).
 NC-CHIC explores best practices and models for improving Affordable Care Act implementation including conducting collaborative CHAs among local public health agencies, hospitals and other community stakeholders.
 In 2013, NCIPH convened a statewide learning congress to share lessons learned from five local CHA/Community Health Improvement partnerships representing a variety of jurisdictions across North Carolina.
 The Community Health Assessment and Improvement Toolkit was one of the results of this learning congress.

 Does your organization need help with CHAs?

 NCIPH can provide technical assistance and flexible training options to complete CHAs in time and within budget.